How Much Does It Cost to Build a Website for a Small Business? Cost Breakdown by Type of Website, Team, and Location

 You can choose not to have an SSL certification, but it will hurt your marketing and lower reliability.

-That is why you can expect to add $10 to $15,000 as the certificate cost to your small business website design requirements.
+That is why you can expect to add $10 to $15,000 as the certificate small business website design cost requirements.

 We are left with one thing that is imperative to identify the actual cost of a website project for a small business.
 It’s Marketing.